 In this lab, you will select the option that generates a notebook that can be run to execute the flow as a SageMaker Processing job.
 This is the simplest option.

-Click on Back to data flow
+Click on Data flow

 This will generate a new notebook tab.
 Select the new notebook.